oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     b.
 The url for the bucket, i.e. *https://cloud.oracle.com/object-storage/buckets/idxv5eebn2fx/object-detection-read-only/objects?region=us-ashburn-1*

-    > Note - the bucket containing the images was prepared in advance, as was the csv file.
+    > **Note:** the bucket containing the images was prepared in advance, as was the csv file.

 1. Close the csv file.

 ## **Task 2:** Collect tenancy data for the OAC connection
 You'll need the tenancy ID and user ID for your LiveLabs tenancy to be able to connect to the Vision model from OAC.
+TODO - if we can have the users use the administrator's OCI connection, we can skip this step.

 1. In the OCI Console, click the Profile icon in the upper right corner of the page, then click *Tenancy: livelab*